cc-daveloper/mist.io_mist-list/README.md

 # \<mist-list\>

-Flexible list element based on vaadin-grid
+Flexible list element based on vaadin-grid.

 ## Install the Polymer-CLI